hfinkel/lfort/docs/UsersManual.rst

 This directory layout is standard for any toolchain you will find on the official `MinGW-w64 website <http://mingw-w64.sourceforge.net>`_.

-Clang expects the GCC executable "gcc.exe" compiled for ``i686-w64-mingw32`` (or ``x86_64-w64-mingw32``) to be present on PATH.
+LFort expects the GCC executable "gcc.exe" compiled for ``i686-w64-mingw32`` (or ``x86_64-w64-mingw32``) to be present on PATH.

 `Some tests might fail <http://llvm.org/bugs/show_bug.cgi?id=9072>`_ on